scottcgi/MojoTween/Documentation/QuickStart-en.md

-## Step 1 — Install the dependent packages
+## Step 1.
+Install dependent packages

 Install the `Burst`, `Collections` and `Mathematics` from the Unity `Package Manager` by doing the following: